Welcome to Sacred Heart College Kyneton.

 The purpose of the Catholic school is to provide “… an authentic Christian education, where students are called to embrace the essence of the Gospels, to flourish as whole human persons” and “… to provide exemplary learning experiences for the students who attend”.

-Sam joined the College Leadership Team in 2023.
+Sam joined the College Leadership Team in 2023 as Director of Faith and Mission, and in 2025 was appointed as Deputy Principal - Learning and Teaching.
 In previous years, Sam has been the Religious Education Leader at Sacred Heart College, and Deputy Principal: Learning Faith at Santa Maria College.

 Sam holds Masters level degrees in Religious Education, Theology, and Educational Leadership, and finds great joy in opportunities for learning and growth.
 His work is underpinned by an appreciation that a Catholic education is an education in love: love for self; love for others; love for the earth; and love for the vulnerable.